 - Turn off power to the thermostat at the breaker.

-- If there are three or four thin multicolored wires, you’re close.
-Ensure the C wire isn’t hidden within the wall.
-If you can’t find one, we may be able to put in one for you or you may be able to run your new thermostat without one.
+- If there are three or four thin multicolored wires, you’re almost there.
+Make sure the C wire isn’t rolled up in the wall.
+If you can’t find one, we may be able to add one for you or you may be able to operate your new thermostat without one.

 - If you have two thick wires, you may be able to run a smart thermostat with an adaptor specifically for high-voltage systems.
-Or you may be able to use a battery-powered smart thermostat, like the Lux Geo Wi-Fi Thermostat, if your wiring won’t work and you don’t want to install new wiring.
+Or you may be able to install a battery-powered smart thermostat, like the Lux Geo Wi-Fi Thermostat, if your wiring won’t work and you don’t want to put in new wiring.

 Do Nest or ecobee Need a C Wire?

-Two of the most popular brands are the Nest smart thermostat and ecobee smart thermostat.
-If you have two to four wires, these thermostats may be a fit for your home.
+Two of the best-selling brands are the Nest smart thermostat and ecobee smart thermostat.
+If you have two to four wires, these thermostats could be a match for your home.

-Nest says its thermostats are created to run on minimal power and can typically share it with your home comfort system.
-However, you may need to have a professional like Pepper AC & Htg Inc install a C wire with the Nest Thermostat E or Nest Learning Thermostat if you’re running into power problems or a battery that’s frequently drained.
+Nest says its thermostats are made to consume minimal power and can often share it with your HVAC system.
+However, you may need to have a professional like Pepper AC & Heat put in a C wire with the Nest Thermostat E or Nest Learning Thermostat if you’re having power problems or a battery that’s frequently drained.

-ecobee is compatible with 24-volt systems (ones with three to six thermostat wires) and has a C wire adaptor.
-So, you’re taken care of if you don’t have a thermostat C wire.
+ecobee is compatible with 24-volt systems (ones with three to six thermostat wires) and comes with a C wire adaptor.
+So, you’re good if you don’t have a thermostat C wire.

-Depend on Pepper AC & Htg Inc for Your Smart Thermostat Installation Needs
+Trust Pepper AC & Heat for Your Smart Thermostat Installation Needs

-At Pepper AC & Htg Inc, we’re always seeking ways to keep you cozier while keeping heating and cooling bills reasonable.
-If you want to know more about upgrading to a smart thermostat without a C wire, reach us at 940-202-1184.
-We can help you choose the right model for your home and even put in new wiring if necessary.
+At Pepper AC & Heat, we’re always looking for methods to keep you comfier while keeping energy expenses reasonable.
+If you want to know more about installing a smart thermostat without a C wire, contact us at 940-202-1184.
+We can help you choose the right model for your house and even put in new wiring if necessary.